Seasonal Work and Social Security Disability

 Deciding to return to work after receiving Social Security Disability benefits is an important decision and one that you should not take lightly.
 While a seasonal job may seem to be the answer to provide some additional income and purpose, there may be significant ramifications of which you should be aware.

-The experienced Social Security Disability attorneys at Phillips Disability can discuss the advantages and disadvantages of seeking seasonal employment.
+The experienced Social Security Disability attorneys at Dayes Law Firm PC can discuss the advantages and disadvantages of seeking seasonal employment.
 They can also explain any exceptions to the SGA limit that you may be able to use to avoid losing your benefits.
 We provide a free, no-obligation consultation so that you can discuss your claim confidentially with one of our seasoned Social Security disability attorneys.